peteroupc/peteroupc.github.io/morealg.md

 The algorithm below samples a variate from the Tulap(_m_, _b_, _q_) distribution ("truncated uniform Laplace"; Awan and Slavković (2019)[^41]) and returns it as a uniform PSRN.

-- The parameter _b_ lies in the interval (0, 1), and can be a uniform PSRN.
+- The parameter _b_ is greater than 0, is less than 1, and can be a uniform PSRN.
 - The parameter _m_ is a rational number or a uniform PSRN.
 - The parameter _q_ is not used in this algorithm, and is treated as 0.